P8H/JavaAutoTune/README.md

 Ensure that the optimsation framework _MOE_ is running, for example with `docker run -p 6543:6543 yelpmoe/v0.2.2`.

-Take a look into the files in directory _src/test/java/_ for a quick start.
+Take a look into the files in the directory _src/test/java/_ for a quick start.